Flaky, buttery Homemade Croissants fresh from your own oven bring crisp edges and soft layers to the table. Roll, fold, bake, and enjoy them warm.

 -

-Sift the flour in the bowl of an electric mixer fitted with a hook attachment.
-Add the salt, 110 gms sugar, milk powder, milk and the 53 gms – 3 ¾ tbsp of soft butter.
+Sift the flour into the bowl of a stand mixer fitted with a hook attachment.
+Add the salt, 110 g sugar – 9 tablespoons, milk powder, milk, and the 53 g – 3 ¾ tablespoons of soft butter.

 -

-Dissolve the yeast in half of the water (make sure it is lukewarm) and the 2 tsp of sugar and keep it aside to activate.
-When frothy, add it to the rest of the ingredients in the bowl.
+Dissolve the yeast in half of the water, making sure it is lukewarm, and add the 2 teaspoons of sugar.
+Set aside to activate.
+When frothy, add it to the bowl with the rest of the ingredients.

 -

-Knead the dough only until all the ingredients are just combined (do not overwork it as you do not want to develop the gluten in the flour).
-Add the remaining water as required to obtain a smooth dough.
+Knead the dough only until the ingredients are just combined.
+Do not overwork it, as you do not want to develop the gluten too much.
+Add the remaining water as needed to obtain a smooth dough.

 -

-When ready, make it into a ball and put it in a bowl, cover the bowl with cling wrap and let the dough rise for 1 to 1 ½ hours, or until the dough doubles in size.
+Shape the dough into a ball and place it in a bowl.
+Cover with cling wrap and let it rise for 1 to 1 ½ hours, or until doubled in size.

 -

-Punch down the dough, pushing down on it with your fist to give it its initial size.
-Cover with cling wrap again and store it in the fridge for 1 hour to 1 hour and 15 minutes.
+Punch down the dough, pressing it with your fist to return it to its initial size.
+Cover with cling wrap again and refrigerate for 1 hour to 1 hour and 15 minutes.

 -

-Punch it down once more to its initial size.
+Punch the dough down once more to its initial size.

 -